slatedocs/slate/source/norflash.md

 #define FlashEraseAll 0x01 //erasing the on-chip recorder
 #define FlashRecordStartStop 0x02 //start/stop a recording session
 #define FlashPlaybackStartStop 0x03 //start/stop playing back from the recorder
+#define FlashGetNbSessions		0x04 //a command to get the total #of sessions in the NOR flash, i.e., n
+#define FlashGetSessionInfo	0x05 //get the session length of a session ID.
+IDs start from 0 to n-1
 ```

 Note that the above commands are placed within the header section of the packet in Byte#3.